Reviving WIMP dark matter with temperature-dependent couplings: Details of DM relic estimates

-with $x_i=m_i/T$ and $\lambda (s, m^2_i, m^2_j)=[s-(m_i+m_j)^2][s-(m_i-m_j)^2]$.
-Here $\sigma$ is the cross-section for the process $i+j \longrightarrow k+l$ with $\kappa_{i}$ being the modified Bessel functions of order $i$.
 Fig. \ref{fig:Yx} shows the evolution of comoving DM density for fermion (BM1) and scalar (BM2) DM with relevant parameters fixed as given in table \ref{tab:BM_DM}.
 When the VEV of $\eta$ is large, the DM-SM effective coupling parametrised by $\langle \eta \rangle/\Lambda$ is sizeable, leading to the required relic.
 When $\langle \eta \rangle $ is zero or vanishingly small, the relic is dominantly dictated by the subleading or phase-space suppressed processes, which lead to thermally overproduced relic, as shown by the dashed lines in Fig. \ref{fig:Yx}.
-The evolution follows the standard WIMP thermal history except for the appearance of a kink when $\eta$ VEV gets turned on.
+The evolution follows the standard WIMP thermal history.